Events

 print(player:GetName() .. " interacted with " .. getType(adminTool))

 If the Admin Tool that the player interacts with is a Puppet, Ratchet will pass it into the callback function as a TotPuppet object.
+Similarly, if the Admin Tool is either a Sphere Zone or a Box Zone, Ratchet will use the TotZone object.
 In all other cases, only Actor functions can be used.

 Trigger from DevKit